presswizards/FreeScoutGPT/README.md

 8. On the Reply screen, there is an Edit Prompt button, which you can use to rework the prompt and customize it for this reply, and then submit it to generate a reply using the additional information entered.
 Note that this prompt is not saved, it is unique to this reply.

 ## Changelog
-v1.0.24: Don't block the new gpt-4.1 models from being shown in the Settings model drop-down, which were released April 14, 2025.
+v1.0.24: No longer unintentionally filters out the new gpt-4.1 models from the Settings model drop-down, which were released April 14, 2025.
+Cheaper, faster, smarter, I'd recommend using gpt-4.1 over gpt-4o now. ( See: https://openai.com/index/gpt-4-1/ )

 v1.0.23: The OpenAI models drop-down on the Settings page is dynamically populated based on the chat completion models available to your API key.